Answers to Short Answer Type Questions

 (iii) Freedom of press also meant that opposing views could be expressed.

-(iv) Plays, songs and festive procession attracted common people through which they could identify with ideas such as liberty or justice
+(iv) Plays, songs and festive procession attracted common people through which they could identify with ideas such as liberty or justice - Significance of the French Revolution:

 (i) Ideas of liberty and democratic rights were established.